 In practicality think of movement like your diet – variety is key.
 There is no one activity that is best to keep you healthy.
 However, there may be a better rehabilitation approach if you have been obviously injured.

-The BEAM trial showed at 12 months follow up the exercise group did not retain their improvements in pain relief whilst the spinal manipulative therapy (SMT) group did (2).
-In a more recent study, results showed SMT to be better than rehabilitation (or stabilisation) (3).
-Chiropractors incorporate SMT first into a Care Plan then if all of the desired changes haven’t been achieved appropriate exercise or rehabilitation can be added in.
-Lee Wickham incorporates fascial care before SMT.
+The BEAM trial showed at 12 months follow up the exercise group did not retain their improvements in pain relief whilst the chiropractic (SMT) group did (2).
+In a more recent study, results showed SMT to be better than rehabilitation (or stabilisation exercises) (3).
+Chiropractors incorporate SMT first into a Care Plan.
+Exercises are then used as their repetitive nature would suggest to reinforce a healthy status quo.

 (1) Gunmelt D. Physical Activity vs Exercise, What is the difference?
 American Council on Exercise June 3rd 2015.